replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

 `Unstable` channel since we're releasing our most recent change.

 ```
-replicated release create --promote Unstable --chart ./release/harbor-19.2.0.tgz --version 19.2.0  \
+replicated release create --promote Unstable --chart ./release/slackernews-0.2.0.tgz --version 0.2.0  \
   --release-notes "Prepares for distribution with Replicated by incorporating the Replicated SDK"
 ```

-This creates a release for version `19.2.0` of your Harbor Helm chart, and promotes it to the `Unstable` channel.
+This creates a release for version `0.2.0` of your Slackernews Helm chart, and promotes it to the `Unstable` channel.
 The `create` command output a sequence number that you'll need for `promote` (it will be `1` if you haven't explored releasing a bit more).